Kazakh–Kalmyk War (1723–1726): Kalmyk offensive (August 1725)

 After Abulkhair’s defeat in the struggle for the Syrdarya region in 1725, about 10,000 Kazakh kibitkas once again moved northwest toward the Kalmyk pastures, assuming that the Kalmyks had retreated to the right bank of the Volga.
 However, upon learning that the Kalmyks had remained in place, they turned back and stopped along the Emba River.
-In early August 1725, a 20,000-strong Kalmyk army under the command of Galdan-Dandjin advanced eastward, covering the distance between the Yaik and the Emba in 9 days.
+In early August 1725, a 20,000-strong Kalmyk army advanced eastward, covering the distance between the Yaik and the Emba in 9 days.
 Upon reaching the first Kazakh encampments, the Kalmyks destroyed a thousand yurts and, from another Kazakh ulus of 10,000 yurts, drove off livestock and horse herds.

 While returning to the Yaik, Dorzhi Nazarov learned that his army was being pursued by several thousand Kazakhs and Karakalpaks.
 Remaining near the Yaik, Nazarov dispatched a reconnaissance detachment “in the Kazakh direction.”

-The August campaign of Galdan-Dandjin, according to the admissions of the Kalmyk rulers themselves, did not yield significant results:

-From the Karakalpaks and the Kazakhs we were in great fear, and from our campaign achieved little, except that we further provoked and angered them.